 Now, I have worn my wedding band almost constantly for over 20 years.
-Every time I would do any “dangerous” stuff I would call a "Time Out" to take off my wedding band and continue on with the activity.
-Normally I would clip it to a caribeener on my keychain for “safe-keeping.”
-Sometimes I would mis-place it and become “frantic” until I had tracked down where my ring got to.
-I can remember multiple times climbing a rock face and then having to clip in mid-climb to remove my ring before I would continue the climb.
+Every time I would do any dangerous stuff I would call a "Time Out" to take off my wedding band and continue on with the activity.
+Normally, I would clip it to a caribeener on my key chain for safe-keeping.
+Sometimes I would misplace it and become frantic until I had tracked down where my ring got to.
+I can remember multiple times climbing a rock face and then having to clip in mid-climb to remove my ring before I would continue.

-Unfortunately, my ring finger was jammed (playing basketball), so the joint on my wedding band finger is slightly enlarged.
-Anyway, my wedding band became very difficult to remove.
-To take it off was a 3 minute ordeal (no exaggeration) in which I would sometimes have to resort to dish-soap to help with the removal.
-Because the removal process was such a pain in the ass I just started to wear my ring continuously, even during activities which could be considered “dangerous.”
+Unfortunately, my ring finger was jammed playing basketball, so the joint on my wedding band finger is slightly enlarged.
+This made removing my wedding band very difficult.
+To take it off was a 3-minute ordeal (no exaggeration) in which I would sometimes have to resort to dish-soap to help with the removal.
+Because the removal process was such a pain, I just started to wear my ring continuously, even during activities which could be considered dangerous.
 To have the ring re-sized was a hassle I didn't even want to consider as the ring still fit my finger (just not my knuckle).

 My ring was buried up inside the flesh all the way up to the first knuckle.
 Fortunately, if you make a tightly clenched fist in this scenario the bleeding is minimized.
 I was fortunate that the ring never made it past that first knuckle (my enlarged knuckle probably saved an even more traumatic outcome).

 I knew the ring had to be removed before the injury could be treated.... but the ring was up inside the flesh and then there was the large knuckle beyond that.
 Clearly we needed to cut the ring off.
 I made it to my workshop and went to work (with one hand) to remove the ring.
 My older boys and some of their friends came out to help with the ring removal.